pradeepp88/personal/README.md

 <br />

 Hi, I'm Pradeep, a passionate Blockchain developer and a R&D engineer from Toronto.
 My passion for innovation led me to learn Blockchain and I forked my career into Blockchain Development through a course at George Brown College, Toronto.
 I am also a volunteer at Bitcoin Bay maintaining the OPTN wallet.
-I try to partipate in Hackathons to learn new and exciting stuff in blockchain.
+I try to partipate in Hackathons to explore new and exciting stuff in blockchain.

 Prior to this blockchain Fork, I was an avid and accomplished researcher in the field of Smart Manufacturing.
 I also have a PhD from Nanyang Technological University, Singapore and worked with Rolls-Royce - Singapore, Schlumberger - Abu Dhabi and IIT-Madras, India